SATYADUTTMS/BEC456B_LIC_4NI23EC092/DIFFERENTIAL_AMPLIFIERS.md

 and Thus the output Voltage taken across Vx and Vy is Vx= Vy = Vdd - Rd*Iss/2 .
-After rearranging the terms Vgs is given by

-and Similary the Equilibrium Overdrive Voltage as :
+After rearranging the terms the Equilibrium Overdrive Voltage is given as :